 If you are like me, when you think of calm and stillness, you may not immediately associate yourself with those terms.
-However, as a yoga instructor and teacher trainer, others often associate me with those terms.
-Calm and stillness are concepts that I feel I am constantly being directed back to and are most likely why I have had a 20-year love affair with yoga.
+However, as a yoga teacher and a yoga teacher trainer, others often associate me with those terms.
+Calm and stillness are concepts that I feel I am constantly being directed back to and are most likely why I have had a 20+-year love affair with yoga.

 Calm is being able to take a breath before blowing up.
 It’s being able to assess and pause before jumping to a conclusion.
 It is truly cultivating the ability to respond to what is happening in our lives rather than mindlessly reacting to it.
 This takes not only awareness, but can also require practice.

 To enable calm, we must create stillness.
 Stillness provides the pause in which to assess.
 It also creates space- an expansion within- so that we can stretch into the person we want to be.